nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

  - Listing of the URIs of all ore:Aggregation resources within the dataset.
 The mechanism that should be applied to a LOD dataset is indicated by the data provider in the properties of the RDF description of the dataset, using any of the supported vocabularies: [VoID](https://www.w3.org/TR/void/), [DCAT](https://www.w3.org/TR/vocab-dcat/), and [Schema.org](http://schema.org/Dataset).

-## Specifying data dumps
+## Specifying data downloads/dis
 All three vocabularies allow

 | Vocabulary| Specification Sections |